Gene Snitsky: One night return (2023)

-Independent circuit and retirement (2008–2018)
+Independent circuit and first retirement (2008–2018)

 After his release, Snitsky worked in the independent circuit, mainly in World Xtreme Wrestling, where he won the WXW C4 Ultimate Heavyweight Championship on April 20, 2012.
 He vacated the title on November 3, 2012.
 On November 4, 2017, Snitsky won the Right Coast Pro Heavyweight Championship in Delaware-based promotion Right Coast Pro Wrestling.
-However on May 19, 2018, he relinquished the title due to injury.
+On May 19, 2018, he relinquished it due to injury.
 On June 22, 2018, Snitsky announced that he plans to retire from professional wrestling after working a few more shows.

 Total Nonstop Action Wrestling (2014)

-Snitsky, along with Rycklon, debuted for Total Nonstop Action Wrestling on the June 25 taping of Impact Wrestling (which aired on July 24) as a heel, attacking Tommy Dreamer, Bully Ray and Devon, ostensibly aligning with Dixie Carter.
+Snitsky, along with Rycklon, debuted for Total Nonstop Action Wrestling (TNA) on the June 25 taping of Impact Wrestling (which aired on July 24) as a heel, attacking Tommy Dreamer, Bully Ray and Devon, ostensibly aligning with Dixie Carter.

-Snitsky and Rycklon were fired by Carter on the August 7, 2014 edition of Impact Wrestling.
+Snitsky and Rycklon were fired by Carter on the August 7, 2014, edition of Impact Wrestling.
 Earlier on the show they were in an Eight-Man Hardcore War as Team Dixie (EC3, Rhino, Rycklon and Snitsky) lost to Team Bully (Bully Ray, Devon, Tommy Dreamer and Al Snow).

+Major League Wrestling (2023–present)

+On May 24, 2023, it was announced by Major League Wrestling that Snitsky would be making his return to professional wrestling on July 8 at Never Say Never.
+He won his debut match by defeating Yoscifer El in a singles match.
+On September 3, 2023 at Fury Road, he faced off against Alex Kane, but in a losing effort.

 Other media

 In 2009, Gene Snitsky appeared as a biker in the music video for the song "Free Your Soul" by Vyrus.
 He also appeared as an actor in the role of a biker and a criminal on ABC's Primetime: What Would You Do?, in February 2011.
 He has appeared in other episodes, including one where he played a person harassing a little person.
-In 2014, he played a role in a non-profit Mighty Morphin Power Rangers fan film titled MMPR.
+In 2013, he was announced to play a role in the first episode of a non-profit Mighty Morphin Power Rangers fan series titled MMPR which never materialized.

 Snitsky became a pitchman for Tristar Products' Power Pressure Cooker XL and has shot a series of videos for YouTube where he demonstrates how to prepare various foods in the pressure cooker.
 Two examples of these are a low country boil and buffalo wings.

-Snitsky starred in the 2016 horror film 100 Acres of Hell as Buck Severs.
+Snitsky starred in the 2019 horror film 100 Acres of Hell as Buck Severs.

 Personal life

-Snitsky lives with his wife in Orwigsburg, Pennsylvania, where they often spend time outdoors.
+Snitsky lives with his wife Carolyn in Orwigsburg, Pennsylvania, where they often spend time outdoors.
 He has a father who served in the Air Force and a brother who served in the Army.
 After his release from WWE, Snitsky began running an Army surplus store in Hamburg, Pennsylvania, where he also spends time riding bike trails.

+Snitsky has a fetish for women's feet, something he is open about.